-We are committed to building equality into everything that we do.
+We build equality into everything that we do.

 Whether it is in our employment practices, in the services we provide or in the values we work to, our commitment to equality and diversity is an important part of our working culture.

 We believe that everyone should be treated with dignity, respect and consideration and that all of our employees have a role to play in delivering this important agenda.

 Providing services that meet the differing needs of the diverse communities we serve is at the core of our day-to-day business.
 Whether it is in the delivery of frontline emergency response or in the provision of our safety education programmes, we tailor our approach to meet the requirements of our customers.

 If you want to find out what community engagement activities are taking place in your area please contact your local fire station.